kimkj2013/bullshit-performance-std/README.md

 ##How Does it Work?##
 _The Bullshit Performance Standard_ uses a very advanced method of calculating performance for your machine.
 All current impementations of the BSPS use identical methods for their performance calculation, they simply use different languages.

-1. When the program begins, a new file is created ("bs.txt")
+1. When the program begins, a new file is created ("bull.shit")
 2. The program writes 50,000,000 copies of the string "bullshit" to this file
 3. The time that this operation takes is printed to the console
 4. The file is deleted